 Under Texas Insurance Code Subchapter K of Chapter 2210 (Sections 2210.501 - 2210.504), TWIA is required to propose inflation adjustments to the maximum liability limits under a windstorm and hail policy.
-On September 17, 2014, TWIA made a filing with TDI to increase its maximum liability limits for 2015 based on increased construction costs as reflected in the BOECKH Index.
-On November 14, 2014, the Commissioner of Insurance issued an order disapproving the filing and, as a result, maximum limits for 2015 remain the same as the 2014 limits.
-The Commissioner's order cited cumulative increases in TWIA maximum limits since 2005 as compared to cumulative increases in construction costs over that same time period.
+On August 24, 2015, TWIA made a filing with TDI to increase its maximum liability limits for 2016 based on increased construction costs as reflected in the BOECKH Index.
+TDI has scheduled a public hearing on October 8, 2015.

-The current and prior maximum limits are:
+The current and proposed maximum limits are: